LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Methods

 \subsubsection{Demographic Survey}

 After completing the interview, participants were asked to complete a brief survey on Qualtrics, which collected demographic information.
 Specifically, participants were asked to provide details about the size of their company, as well as their gender, ethnicity, and race.
-This demographic data was gathered to explore potential differences in LLMs usage across various groups.
-Based on the information provided during the interviews, we also estimated the number of years of experience each participant had in the software development field.
+This demographic data was gathered to explore potential differences in LLM usage across various groups.
+Based on the information provided during the interviews, we also estimated each participant’s years of experience in software development.
 These results are presented in Table \ref{table:demographics}.
 Our participants were 43.75\% White, 43.75\% Asian, and 12.5\% Black.
 75\% were men, 12.5\% were women, and 12.5\% were non-binary.
 75\% of our participants had at least 3 years of development experience, with only four participants having more limited experience and two participants expressing they had begun their careers within the past year.